 GHO’s compliance function may also carry out risk-based compliance checks on new suppliers.

-Training and monitoring
+Training and awareness

 Relevant members of GHO’s executive and compliance staff have received training on modern slavery risk and their responsibilities under the MSA.
-However, all of GHO’s employees are aware that they should not facilitate modern slavery of any kind, should be vigilant when entering into agreements and negotiating with suppliers and should report any concerns, including through GHO’s whistleblowing process.
+In addition, all of GHO’s employees are aware that they should not facilitate modern slavery of any kind, should be vigilant when entering into agreements and negotiating with suppliers and should report any concerns, including through GHO’s whistleblowing process.
 Employees are always encouraged to bring questions or concerns to GHO’s compliance personnel.

 Portfolio companies